Geriatric Residency

 The University of Minnesota Geriatric Residency prepares residency graduates to sit for, and pass, the American Board of Physical Therapy Specialties (ABPTS) Geriatric Certified Specialist exam.

-The Geriatric Residency contracts with geriatric clinical sites for the clinical practice aspect of the residency.
-The didactic curriculum is provided through the University of Minnesota.
-The residency is accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) as a post-professional residency program for physical therapists in geriatrics.
+The University of Minnesota Geriatric Residency has been in existence since 2010.
+We contract with two sites for the clinical practice aspect of the residency.
+The didactic curriculum is provided through the University of Minnesota by faculty and specialists/experts from the local community of therapists.
+It is accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) as a post-professional residency program for physical therapists in geriatrics.

 TIMELINE